aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 More details about matchmaking ruleSet are covered [below](#ruleset).

-There is two types of Matchmaking configuration: through a queue system to let FlexMatch forms matches and uses the specified GameLift queue to start a game session for the match, and through a standalone version to let FlexMatch forms matches and returns match information in an event.
+There is two types of Matchmaking configuration: through a game session queue system to let FlexMatch forms matches and uses the specified GameLift queue to start a game session for the match, and through a standalone version to let FlexMatch forms matches and returns match information in an event.

-Either a Standalone Matchmaking configuration

 ```ts
 import * as gamelift from '@aws-cdk-lib/aws-gamelift';